 Dr. Thomas J. Vicino is Professor of Political Science, Public Policy and Urban Affairs at Northeastern University in Boston, Massachusetts.
-He holds a joint appointment in the School of Public Policy and Urban Affairs and is affiliated in the Department of Cultures, Societies and Global Studies.
-Currently, he serves as the Department Chair of the Department of Political Science.
-Previously, Dr. Vicino was the Director of the Master of Public Administration Program, which is a nationally-ranked program accredited by NASPAA.
+He holds a joint appointment in the School of Public Policy and Urban Affairs.
+Currently, he serves as the Associate Dean of the College of Social Sciences and Humanities.
+Previously, Dr. Vicino was the Chair of the Department of Political Science from 2017 to 2019; and from 2011 to 2017, he served as the Director of the Master of Public Administration Program, which is a nationally-ranked program accredited by NASPAA.
 In 2014, Dr. Vicino was a U.S. Fulbright Scholar to Brazil, where he was a visiting professor in the Graduate Program in Social Sciences at Pontifícia Universidade Católica de Minas Gerais in Belo Horizonte, Brazil.
-He teaches at the graduate level in the PhD and MA Programs in Political Science, as well as the professional masters programs in Public Administration, Public Policy, and Urban Planning.
+He teaches at the graduate level in Political Science, as well as the professional masters programs in Public Policy, Public Administration, and Urban Planning.

 Dr. Vicino specializes in the political economy of cities and suburbs, focusing on issues of metropolitan development, housing, and demographic analysis.
 He is the author of the five books, including: Suburban Crossroads: The Fight for Local Control of Immigration Policy (2013) and Transforming Race and Class in Suburbia: Decline in Metropolitan Baltimore (2008) and co-author of Global Migration: The Basics (2014) as well as the bestselling book Cities and Suburbs: New Metropolitan Realities in the US (2010).
 Most recently, he is the co-editor, with Bernadette Hanlon, of the book The Routledge Companion to the Suburbs (2019).
 He has also published numerous book chapters and research articles in leading peer-reviewed journals.

-Currently, he serves as an elected member of the Governing Board of the Urban Affairs Association, where he also holds the elected position of Treasurer.
+Currently, he serves as an elected member of the Governing Board of the Urban Affairs Association, where he also holds the elected position of Vice Chair of the Governing Board.
 From 2008 to 2010, he served on the Executive Council of the Urban and Local Politics Section of the American Political Science Association; and from 2016 to 2018, he served as an elected member of the Executive Council of the Brazil Section of the Latin American Studies Association.
 He is also an active member of the Association of Collegiate Schools of Planning and the Brazilian Studies Association.

 Dr. Vicino holds a PhD and MPP in Public Policy from the School of Public Policy at University of Maryland, Baltimore County.
 Additionally, he holds a BSc, cum laude, with departmental honors in political science and communication studies, from the University of Miami in Coral Gables, Florida.